 - Manage your real estate investments online

 Return on investment.
-Equity investors typically receive distributions on a quarterly basis, while debt investments payout monthly.
-Distributions are transferred directly into your linked bank account, and with equity investments, investors will also participate in any net appreciation upon the sale of property.
+Equity investors typically receive distributions on a monthly basis, while debt investments pay out quarterly.
+Distributions are transferred directly into your linked bank account, and with equity investments, investors will also participate in any net appreciation upon the sale of a property.

 Benefits of Investing Through RealtyShares